 Top-down vs Bottom-up Investing: All you need to Know

-Investors use various investment strategies to select the best investment vehicle, which synchronizes with their investment goals.
+Investors use various investment strategies to select the best investment vehicle which synchronizes with their investment goals.
 Out of many investment strategies, top-down and bottom-up are the most popular and generic ones.
-These strategies are different from one another and so comes the question of Top-down Vs Bottom Investing.
-The ultimate goal of both these strategies is to find the best investment vehicle for the investor which directly matches the goal of the investor.
+These both are the approaches to fundamental analysis.
+These strategies are different from one another, and so comes the question of Top-down Vs Bottom Investing.
+The ultimate goal of both these strategies is to find the best investment vehicle for the investor that directly matches the investor’s goal.

 Top-down vs Bottom-up Investing: EIC Analysis